jasonbot/weblog/content/weblog/llms.md

 ## LLMs Are Not Sourced from Above-Board Places

 Even "open-source" models do not share their training sets.
 We have no idea where these impressive troves of training data have come from.
-We know that there are pirated books in Meta's Lllama models for sure.
+We know that there are pirated books in Meta's Llama models for sure.
 Screenwriters' Guild protected screenplays have shows up in other datasets by virtue of the fact that there are pirated copies on the internet, which the training sets then integrate.
 Nobody's getting paid money if their work is added to an LLM.
 The value is contributed by armies of human authors, and the profits, whenever they may come, are collected by the companies using the data.

 Spotify's model is genius in that it barely pays its artists.
 OpenAI's model is even better: it doesn't pay its artists at all.
 It doesn't even acknowledge that humans _made_ the fuel it needs to go.

-You can argue that people consented to use their 'content,' which is a sterile way of simplfying any product a human being can express into words, be it art, opinion, fact, conversation, etc., but _not everybody consented_, there is nonsonsensually acquired material in them **right now**, and many people, knowing now what their data is being used for, _want ways to possibly opt out of consenting in the future_.
+You can argue that people consented to use their 'content,' which is a sterile way of simplifying any product a human being can express into words, be it art, opinion, fact, conversation, etc., but _not everybody consented_, there is non-consensually acquired material in them **right now**, and many people, knowing now what their data is being used for, _want ways to possibly opt out of consenting in the future_.
 A Reddit user is screwed, essentially, in that a community they have spent decades of sweat and tears contributing to is now just training data to a robot somewhere.
 They're going to have to _sever their relationship with their friends and community on Reddit_ in order to stop feeding a machine they do not like (or are fundamentally, ethically opposed to), which did not exist 7 years ago.

 ## LLMs Are Not Up-to-Date